trianglecirclexyz/cthulhu/README.md

 <img src="./preview.gif" alt="Video Preview" width="700px">
 </p>

 Cthulhu is heavily inspired by [Bugswriter's notflix](https://github.com/Bugswriter/notflix), which was written using shell scripting.
-The differences between our programs aren't very stark.
 All in all, I wrote this program mainly for fun and practice.

 Feel free to submit issues and feature requests.